Forex Trading Strategy and Risk

 Notes:

-(1) These price areas should normally span 20 to 40 pips
+(1) These price areas usually span 20 to 40 pips.

 Leverage and the Equation of Trading Risk

-Here is an analysis explaining why you shouldn’t use High Leverage when trading Forex:
+Here is an analysis explaining why you shouldn’t use high leverage when trading Forex:

-Time Frame Widening → Higher Risk (2)
+Longer Time Frame → Higher Risk (2)

 Forex Strategies